murtuzaalisurti/murtuzaalisurti/README.md

-:wave: # Hi there 👋, myself Murtuza!
+# :wave: Hi there :wave:, myself Murtuza!
 ## A tech enthusiast who loves to solve problems and a passionate blogger!